-Now and then the airlines’ inclination to automate everything, eradicate customer service interactions and leave the traveler entirely on their own once a credit card has been dunned (am I exaggerating?
+Now and then the airlines’ inclination to automate everything, eradicate customer service interactions, and leave the traveler entirely on their own once a credit card has been dunned (am I exaggerating?
 You tell me…) results in win-win innovations that benefit everyone.
-Online check-in — using either your airline’s website or its mobile app — is one such serendipitous trend.
+Online check-in—using either your airline’s website or its mobile app—is one such serendipitous trend.

-Over the past decade countless travelers have learned the benefits of online check-in, from choosing seat assignments to saving time at the airport.
+In recent years countless travelers have learned the benefits of online check-in, from choosing seat assignments to saving time at the airport.

 What Is Online Check-In?

-Offered by just about every major airline, online check-in allows you to check in for your flight in advance from the comfort of your home, office or hotel room.
+Offered by just about every major airline, online check-in allows you to check in for your flight in advance from the comfort of your home, office, or hotel room.
 Most airlines permit online check-in up to 24 hours before departure.

-Once you’ve completed the check-in process, you can print your boarding pass, have it emailed to you (so you can show it at the airport on your mobile device) or access it in a mobile app.
+Once you’ve completed the check-in process, you can print your boarding pass, have it emailed to you (so you can show it at the airport on your mobile device), or access it in a mobile app.
 If you don’t have access to a printer or a smartphone, you can print your boarding pass once you get to the airport as well.
 This doesn’t save you any time at the airport but does allow you to choose your seat further in advance than you would if you waited till a couple of hours before your flight.

 Why Check In Online?

 The airlines love online check-in because they save money on paper costs and personnel.
 Meanwhile, one of the main benefits of online check-in for travelers is bypassing lines and hassle at the airport.
 If you’re not checking luggage, you can skip the check-in counter altogether and go straight to the security checkpoint, then to your gate and onto the plane.
 Your ID and the boarding pass you printed at home (or sent to your phone) will gain you passage right to your seat.